onap/vnfrqts-requirements/docs/Chapter5.rst

       above base module Heat template name)

 -  A YAML file must have a corresponding ENV file, even if the ENV file enumerates no parameters.
-It is an OpenECOMP requirement.
+It is an ONAP requirement.

 Valid YAML Format
 ------------------